Wereflyers/spring-integration-app/README.md

 ## Structure

 Project is written in Java 11.
 Maven is used for package and containerization.
-There is three branches with sligtly different frameworks:
+There is three branches with slightly different frameworks:
 #### main
 This is the simplest version of the functionality.
 There are no containers, the start of messaging comes directly from the calling method.
-Messaging is configured using an xml file as part of the Spring framework configuration.
+Messaging is configured using a xml file as part of the Spring framework configuration.
 #### project-with-modules
 Spring framework.
 The project is divided into 3 modules.
-Communication between modules is set up.
+Communication between modules is set up (integration.xml).
 #### develop
 This branch has the most complex structure:
 1. Spring Boot
 2. Maven
 3. Spring integration
+4. JavaDSL
-4. Rest Controller
+5. Rest Controller
-5. Custom validator for Request body
+6. Custom validator for Request body
-6. Postman tests
+7. Postman tests

 ## Installation
 *Install Java 11, Maven